 I have also enjoyed and derived inspiration, to varying degrees, from The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM), and The Playlist for Life: If You Wake Up to the Right Song, How Can You Not Succeed? (where I first learned about The Miracle Morning).

 Boomerang: Boomerang is an extension for Chrome that allows you to schedule emails for Gmail to send at a later date and/or time.
 This has been sooooooooooo good to use when I remember to get in touch with people outside of business hours (and/or when inspiration strikes at, like, three in the morning).

 B&H Photo will often have prices on pro audio equipment that beat those of just about any other store or site out there, including Amazon, Guitar Center and Newegg.
 You can get stuff from bhphotovideo.com, but if you can, try to get to their brick and mortar store in Manhattan, just a block from Penn Station, and be sure to check out their mic room, where you can try out over 50 different microphones!
 It certainly is something to behold.

 I love the website IWantToBeAVoiceActor.com!
 It is a very comprehensive collection of information for those getting started, including all of the basic questions that everybody starting out has. :)

-These two awesome guys have partnered up to offer LTM folks a 10% discount on their services when you mention my name!
-Check them out:
+Eric Tronolone, http://www.erictronolonephotography.com (My headshot photographer, as seen on my website!) has agreed to offer LTM folks a 10% discount on their services when you mention my name!